syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/AutoScrollingDelta.md

 ## AutoScrollingMode

 [AutoScrollingMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_AutoScrollingMode) property can be used to determine whether the axis should be scrolled from start position or end position.
-The default value of [AutoScrollingMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_AutoScrollingMode) is End.
+The default value of [AutoScrollingMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_AutoScrollingMode) is `End`.

 {% tabs %}